papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

+---
+title: Testing DSL
+description: Zombienet provides a Domain Specific Language (DSL) for writing tests.
+The DSL is designed to be human-readable and allows you to write tests using natural language expressions.
+---

 # Testing DSL

 Zombienet provides a Domain Specific Language (DSL) for writing tests.
 The DSL is designed to be human-readable and allows you to write tests using natural language expressions.
 You can define assertions and tests against the spawned network using this DSL.
 This way, users can evaluate different metrics, such as: